Terry L. Bruce: Community college career

 From 1996 to 2019 Bruce served as the chief executive officer of Illinois Eastern Community Colleges (IECC).
 The four college system includes Wabash Valley College in Mount Carmel, Olney Central College in Olney, Lincoln Trail College in Robinson, and Frontier Community College in Fairfield.

 Governor Pat Quinn appointed him to the Illinois Community College Board (ICCB) in September 2012.
 He replaced former ICCB member Dianne Meeks.
 He still serves on the board with an expiring term of June 30, 2021.
 He at one point served as Vice Chairman of the board.
 Bruce was appointed again to the ICCB by Governor Bruce Rauner for a term March 20, 2015 until June 30, 2015 to succeed Rodolfo Valdez.

 Family life

-A resident of Olney, Illinois, Bruce is married to Charlotte and they have two daughters, Emily and Ellen.
+A resident of Olney, Illinois, Bruce was married to Charlotte (1944-2024) until her death.
+They have two daughters, Emily and Ellen.